RobTillaart/MCP23S08/README.md

 ### Interrupts (experimental 0.5.2)

 Read the datasheet for the details.
+Page 21.
 Note: Error handling is limited.

 pin = 0..7